keiraqz/dato-vs-graphx/README.md

 ##Results
 - Triangle Counting

-For Triangle Counting, both Dato and GraphX returns the correct answer as listed on the SNAP website.
+For Triangle Counting, both Dato and GraphX (if it finishes the job) returns the correct answer as listed on the SNAP website.

 - PageRank